Thomas's Story

 In the individual K1 1000m event, he would impress in the opening heat race, qualifying for the semi-finals in second place with a time of 3:39.492.
 He would continue his form, finishing the following semi-final in third place, with an improved time of 3:24.612.

-Competing alongside fellow Australian Jean van der Westhuyzen in the K2 1000m, the pair would show their ambition in their opening heat to finish first with an impressive time of 3:08.773 earning, them an automatic spot in the semi-finals.
+Competing alongside fellow Australian Jean van der Westhuyzen in the K2 1000m, the pair showed their ambition early on their way to finishing first in their heat.

 Heading into the 2024 Olympics, Thomas and Jean have been forced to change direction.
 The K2 1000m event has been dumped for Paris, with the more explosive K2 500m event in its place.